Parameterisation of non-collinear energy landscapes in itinerant magnets: Results

-The most pronounced difference in the exchange parameters is the larger nearest neighbour interaction of the {\it nsc-field} case compared to the {\it nsc} case (fig.~\ref{bccint}).
-This difference is of similar size as the one obtained in previous studies between methods that worked in the LWA and those that went beyond using the linear response theory~\cite{Antropov} or self-consistent spin-spirals.~\cite{antro-shilf} Similarly the error cancelation can explain the excellent match obtained between self-consistently converged exchange parameters and the exchange parameters from previous studies using the MFT~\cite{Bergqvist:pdLfo1Fw,Frota-Pessoa,Kvashnin:2015uj}.
-In fact an almost perfect match is obtained with the results of Bergqvist~\cite{Bergqvist:pdLfo1Fw}.
-It should be noted however that bcc Fe is not very well described in a strict Heisenberg model.
+The most pronounced difference in the exchange parameters is the larger nearest neighbour interaction of the {\it NSC-F} case compared to the {\it NSC} case (Fig.~\ref{fig2}).
+This difference is of similar size to the one obtained in previous studies between methods that worked in the LWA and those that went beyond, using the linear response theory~\cite{Antropov} or self-consistent spin-spirals.~\cite{antro-shilf} Similarly, the error cancellation can explain the excellent match obtained between self-consistently converged exchange parameters and the exchange parameters from previous studies using the MFT~\cite{Bergqvist:pdLfo1Fw,Frota-Pessoa,Kvashnin:2015uj}.
+In fact, an almost perfect match is obtained with the results of Bergqvist~\cite{Bergqvist:pdLfo1Fw}.
+It should be noted, however, that bcc Fe is not very well described in a strict Heisenberg model.
 The exchange parameters are configuration-dependent and specifically the ratio between the dominating nearest- and second nearest neighbour interactions is known to depend sensitively on the cone-angle of the spin-spirals.~\cite{kubler} Some differences between the results of various calculations available in the literature can be expected for that reason.
-To avoid the configuration-dependence a more complex Hamiltonian has to be considered.~\cite{Singer}
+To avoid the configuration-dependence, a more complex Hamiltonian has to be considered.~\cite{Singer} This issue will be discussed in further detail later in the article.